syncopatedstudios/syncopatedstudios/soundbot.md

 Ruby is also used in some custom tools;

 # $$deadsampler$$
-  - #### Utilizing [deadbeef](https://deadbeef.sourceforge.io/), samples can be anyalyed using sonic-annotator, tagged and sorted into collections.
-[Sonyonm](https://www.sononym.net/), is a sample collection manager that provies similar functionality with a dedicated UI.
+  - #### Utilizing [deadbeef](https://deadbeef.sourceforge.io/), samples can be analyzed using sonic-annotator, tagged and sorted into collections.
+[Sonyonm](https://www.sononym.net/), is a sample collection manager that provides similar functionality with a dedicated UI.

 # $$robot-stuff$$